Robert Richardson - D.D.

 Son of William Richardson, the sometime Master of Emmanuel College, Cambridge.
 He graduated B.A. from Emmanuel College, Cambridge in 1750, M.A. in 1753 and D.D. in 1766.
 Reverend of Wallington, Hertfordshire (1759-1781).
 Chaplain-in-ordinary to the King in the Presbytery of Lincoln (1762-81).
 Reverend of All Hallows-the-Great, London (1776-1778).
 Reverend of St Anne's, Westminster (1778-1781).
 Chaplain for several years to Sir Joseph Yorke, British ambassador at the Hague.1

 - 1. Main source: Alumni Cantabrigienses.

-- 1. Boswell had converted to Catholicism in 1760, and, although he didn't profess to be a catholic for more than a few months, didn't seem to return formaly to the Church of England until this day.
+- 1. Boswell had converted to Catholicism in 1760, and, although he didn't profess to be a Catholic for more than a few months, didn't seem to return formally to the Church of England until this day.